kensiprell/ktorio.github.io/quickstart/quickstart/maven.md

 ## Final `pom.xml` (with Ktor)
 {: #complete}

-When you are done, the `pom.xml` file should look like:
+When you are done the `pom.xml` file should look like:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>